 The City is working to decrease the Distribution System Loss (DSL) to 10% or less according to State DOH rules.
 The first step is the evaluation process that is currently ongoing that includes assessing data accuracies and defining real and apparent losses.
 This includes the metering and data assessment and will have capital programs of \$180,000/year until 2016 dedicated to source and booster station metering.
-Following the assessment in 2015-2016, the City will explore the possibility of participating in a Water Audit of the system by the 2016-2017 timeframe following the initial assessment.
+Following the assessment in 2015-2016, the City will perform a water audit following the initial assessment.